About the program

-ASDRP provides students with research mentors and over $200,000 worth of research equipment in our research laboratory (for more information, please see our Facilities page).
+ASDRP provides students with research mentors and over $1M worth of research equipment in our research laboratory (for more information, please see our Facilities page).
 Students are matched with research mentors who have experience in academia or industry in their particular field; together, they design a research project.
 These projects are not science experiments in which the results are known a priori, but rather are original research projects that expand current scientific knowledge.
 Students execute research projects, learn scientific reading and writing skills, write research papers on their results, undergo mock peer-review, publish their research papers in the ASDRP Communications online journal, and give poster presentations at the end-of-summer expo.
+Students additionally publish and present their work in peer-reviewed journals and conferences.
 We follow up with students from ASDRP to help place them into university research laboratories and industry internships in subsequent summers.
 The inaugural cohort of ASDRP started in summer 2018.

 We invite you to read more about our facilities and program model throughout this website.
 You can access student research papers on the Journal page, peruse the various projects and disciplines in which students conduct research, learn more about our facilities, and more.
 If you are interested in ASDRP for summer 2020, as a student, mentor, or sponsor, please see the Get Involved page.